pantheon-systems/documentation/source/content/solr.md

 ---
 title: Apache Solr on Pantheon
-description: Detailed information on using Apache Solr on your Pantheon Drupal or WordPress site.
+description: Overview of Apache Solr search for Pantheon Drupal and WordPress sites
 categories: [integrate]
 tags: [solr]
-reviewed: "2020-10-15"
+reviewed: "2021-08-05"
 ---
 Apache Solr is a system for indexing and searching site content.
 Pantheon provides Apache Solr as a service for most plans including Sandbox, on all environments.
 No permission or action is required from Pantheon to use Solr.